MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-dns-forwarders-related-failures.md

 ---
 # Troubleshoot DNS name resolution failures related to DNS forwarders

 You have forwarders, conditional forwarders, or root hints configured to perform name lookups for external names.
-However, you can't resolve external names from clients by using nslookup or Resolve-DnsName.
+However, you can't resolve external names from clients by using `nslookup` or `Resolve-DnsName`.
 This article introduces how to troubleshoot Domain Name System (DNS) forwarder-related name resolution failures.

 ## Analysis of the symptoms